-Research suggests that the biggest influence on a pupil's career thinking comes from his/her parents.
-Parents can support their son's career thinking in several ways:
+Research suggests that the biggest influence on a pupil's career thinking comes from their parents.
+Parents can support their child's career thinking in several ways:

-- Engage your son in informal conversation (at the right time and place!) about what he enjoys doing, what he is (or could become) good at, and what gives him personal satisfaction and reward.
-Ask him questions that facilitate self-exploration of his thoughts and self-confidence in his ideas. - Remind him that there are many different occupations from which to choose (including many on the 'road less travelled by') and excellent school resources available to research them.
-Suggest he keep as broad a view as possible of career options and not narrow prematurely.
+- Engage your child in informal conversation (at the right time and place!) about what they enjoy doing, what they are (or could become) good at, and what gives them personal satisfaction and reward.
+Ask them questions that facilitate selfexploration of their thoughts and self-confidence in their ideas. - Remind them that there are many different occupations from which to choose (including many on the 'road less travelled by') and excellent school resources available to research them.
+Suggest they keep as broad a view as possible of career options and not narrow prematurely. - Encourage and enable them to pursue their ambitions, even if you don't share their enthusiasm.

-- Encourage and enable him to pursue his ambitions, even if you don't share his enthusiasm. - Take him to your workplace, talk to him about what you do now and what your career path has looked like, and identify the knowledge and skills you have used along the way so he gets a sense of what the world of work is like, understands how careers evolve, and realises that he will need to prepare for a career, whatever he does. - Present career decisions you made as entirely bespoke to you and your situation at the time, being careful not to fall into the trap of justifying one's own career decisions or recruiting for one's own profession. - Urge him to attend career events, fairs and talks at school and to undertake work experience regardless of whether or not the placement is in an area of career interest.
-If necessary, use your contacts to help him (but let him struggle to find his own placement before you intervene!) - Support his participation in a range of extra-curricular activities, in and out of school, through which he can build a whole host of capabilities valuable in a career and life. - Suggest he makes an appointment with the Head of Career Guidance to discuss education and career planning. - And, finally, make sure that any advice your offer is current and not based on the way things were when you were at school, university or starting a career!
+- Take them to your workplace, talk to them about what you do now and what your career path has looked like, and identify the knowledge and skills you have used along the way so they get a sense of what the world of work is like, understands how careers evolve, and realise that they will need to prepare for a career, whatever they do. - Present career decisions you made as entirely bespoke to you and your situation at the time, being careful not to fall into the trap of justifying one's own career decisions or recruiting for one's own profession. - Urge them to attend career events, fairs and talks at school and to undertake work experience regardless of whether or not the placement is in an area of career interest.
+If necessary, use your contacts to help them (but let them struggle to find their own placement before you intervene!) - Support their participation in a range of extra-curricular activities, in and out of school, through which they can build a whole host of capabilities valuable in a career and life. - Suggest they make an appointment with the Head of Career Guidance to discuss education and career planning. - And, finally, make sure that any advice you offer is current and not based on the way things were when you were at school, university or starting a career!